core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The list of links to the topic resources can be retrieved from the associated topic collection resource, and represented as a Link Format document {{RFC6690}}where each such link specifies the link target attribute 'rt' (Resource Type), with value "core.ps.conf" defined in this document.

-## Topic-Configuration Representation {#topic-resource-representation}
+## Topic Representation {#topic-resource-representation}

 A CoAP client can create a new topic by submitting an initial configuration for the topic (see {{topic-create}}).
 It can also read and update the configuration of existing topics and topic properties as well as delete them when they are no longer needed (see {{topic-configuration-interactions}}).

 The configuration of a topic itself consists of a set of properties that can be set by a client or by the broker.
-The topic-configuration is represented as a CBOR map containing the configuration properties of the topic as top-level elements.
+The topic is represented as a CBOR map containing the configuration properties of the topic as top-level elements.

 Unless specified otherwise, these are defined in this document and their CBOR abbreviations are defined in {{pubsub-parameters}}.